Who are we?

 Just as in its foundation, the Work Group’s principal goal today is still the international exchange between researchers in palaeoethnobotany/ archaeobotany, including archaeopalynology.
 This goal is mainly pursued by organising triennial conferences.

 Among the earliest milestones of this exchange were Jürgen Schultze-Motel’s international literature indices, which were later taken over by Helmut Kroll (see also here), and finally resulted in the online database ArchBotLit.

 Another core achievement was 1991’s publication “Progress in Old World Palaeoethnobotany.
 A retrospective view on the occasion of 20 years of the International Work Group for Palaeoethnobotany“, edited by Willem van Zeist, Krystyna Wasylikowa, and Karl-Ernst Behre, and published by A. A. Balkema.

 In 2022, during the 19th conference, Jaromír Beneš, Adéla Pokorná, Michaela Ptáková, and Marcela Starcová presented their historical overview “Archaeobotany in Czechia and Beyond“, which also addresses the developments before and during the foundation of the IWGP.

-If your research aims at the analysis and interpretation of archaeobotanical remains in order to provide information on the interactions of human populations and plants, please feel welcome as part of the IWGP, and participate in our Conferences!
+If your research aims at the analysis and interpretation of archaeobotanical remains in order to provide information on the interactions of human populations and plants – in whichever region, in whichever time period – please do feel welcome as part of the IWGP!